code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 - **Antisnubbing:** snub means ignoring someone or something.
 Time to time, a BitTorrent peer becomes choked/blocked by all peers from which it was receiving fragments because of poor download/upload capacity or absesnce of required fragments.
   - *Solution:* Finds a better peer than any of the current ones.
+- **Bandwidth Throttling:** Intentional slowing or speeding of an internet service by an Internet service provider (ISP).
+  - *Advantages?* To reduce bandwidth congestion, To reduce a user's usage of bandwidth.
 - **End Game / End Mode:** To download all end fragments, Bittorrent client sends requests to all of its peers.
 As soon client gets the ending fragment it sends cancel to peers.
 - **Flash Crowd:** Legitimate sudden burst in requests for a specific Web document or website.
 Eg: on New year wishes sent on facebook.
 - **Free Riding:** Having selfish peers who do not contribute to the [swarm](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md) just wanted to take file from swarm.